blackeyes1234/learn-kafka/README.md

 # learn-kafka

 A Python project for learning Apache Kafka hands-on through a simulated FIX protocol trading system.
-It runs a single-node Kafka broker in Docker and demonstrates core Kafka concepts through a working producer and two partition-assigned consumers.
+It runs a single-node Kafka broker, Elasticsearch, and Kibana in Docker and demonstrates core Kafka concepts through a working producer, two partition-assigned consumers, and an Elasticsearch sink.

 ---